lukasborawski/vue-use-state-effect/.github/README.md

 </script>
 ```

-**Tip**: because of asynchronously created components (especially in Nuxt), if you want to destroy state after the component or page were unmounted - where this state was used - it's good to listen for the new one within the `onMounted` hook.
+**Tip**: because of asynchronously created components (especially in Nuxt), if you want to destroy state after the component or page was unmounted - where this state was used - it's good to listen for the new one within the `onMounted` hook.

 ### Demo